Maple Heritage of PA Route 6

 1. The sugar maple trees of Pennsylvania were first tapped for syrup and sugar by indigenous peoples who lived here hundreds of years ago.
 (Source: PAeats.com)

 2. One maple tree tap (a small tube known as a “spile” driven into the tree from which sap flows) will yield an average of 10 gallons of sap per season.
-And it takes 30–55 gallons of sap evaporated down to make one gallon of syrup.
+Depending on the sugar content of the sap, it takes 30–55 gallons of sap evaporated down to make one gallon of syrup.
 (Source: PAMapleFestival.com)

 3. It is impossible to harm a tree by taking too much sap.
 When the tree begins to bud in spring, it stops sharing sap and reserves it for the new growth instead.
 (Source: PAeats.com)